lynnfaraday/aresmush.com/tutorials/manage/backups.md

 Here are the things that you need to back up in order to protect your game from disaster:

-### The Database
+* The database, located in `/var/lib/redis/dump.rdb`.
+* The game files, located in `/home/ares/aresmush/game`.
+This includes your config, styles and web portal file uploads.

-The Redis database periodically dumps your database to a file on the server.
-If you used the standard install scripts on Digital Ocean, your database file should be located in `/var/lib/redis/dump.rdb`.
-If you installed redis yourself, hopefully you know where you put it!
+The file locations above assume you used the automated install.
+If you did a custom installation, hopefully you know where you put things.

-### Game Files

-Everything in your `aresmush/game` folder is custom for your game.
-This includes your connect screen, configuration files, and Web Portal file uploads.

 {% note %}
 Ares' automated backup tools do not include source code.
-It's assumed that you're either using GitHub (which is an awesome way to protect your code that provides other benefits too) or that you're making changes on your local computer and uploading them through FTP.
-Making code changes directly through the server shell without version control is not advisable.
-If you choose to do so, you'll need to decide on your own backup strategy.
+It's assumed you're either using GitHub for source control or uploading things from your local computer.
 {% endnote %}

 ## Backup Options

-The next few sections will give you different options for backing up your game, listed in order from **most reliable** to least reliable.
+Ares has several backup options available to you, each with their own pros and cons.

+### Local Backups

+By default, Ares is configured to perform nightly backups, stored in the `/home/ares/aresmush/backups` directory.
+It will keep the last few days of backups.

+This offers you some protection against someone messing up your database or accidentally deleting some files, but it doesn't help you if your server suffers a catastrophic failure or if you want a backup from a month ago.

+For added backup security, you can FTP these files to your PC's hard drive; you just need to remember to do so.

-### Option 1: Digital Ocean Automatic Backups
+## Digital Ocean Automatic Backups

 If you are using a Digital Ocean droplet, you can use their [Automatic Backup](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-backups) feature to create a weekly backup of your entire server.
 This includes the database, the code, the server config - everything.

 This is the most robust form of backup strategy, but it costs a little extra.
 As of 2/18, automated weekly backups of the standard Ares droplet size cost $1/month.

-### Option 2: Configuring Automatic Backups with S3
+## Configuring Automatic Backups with S3

 AresMUSH can automatically perform daily backups to Amazon's S3 storage service for a safe, off-site storage solution.